 While they were talking with volunteers, they saw a black police van with tinted windows and ‘POLIZIA’ written on the side.
 Two police officers wearing civilian clothes approached them and introduced themselves as ‘secret police’.
 They said that once they were finished with the volunteers, they would take them to a camp.
-They spoke with the volunteers as well, but A. is not sure what they said as he does not speak Italian.
+They spoke with the volunteers as well, but the respondent is not sure what they said as he does not speak Italian.

-The police briefly interviewed all 5 asking about some details of their route, number of people in the group and whether there were any minors.
+The police briefly interviewed all 5 group-members, asking about some details of their route, number of people in the group and whether there were any minors.
 They also asked them if they wished to stay in Italy.
 All five confirmed and expressed intention to seek asylum in Italy.

-After a 15-20 minute drive, they arrived at a large police station, which the interviewee thought to be located near the city centre (exact location unknown).
+After a 15-20 minute drive, they arrived at a large police station, which the respondent thought to be located near the city centre (exact location unknown).
 Inside they saw other migrants sitting in the waiting area, handcuffed.
 The police officers inside looked like ‘regular police’ with blue uniforms with Italian flags on them.
 They interacted with 4-5 different officers who performed different duties.
 Manual fingerprints were taken.
 When they asked what the purpose was, the police didn’t reply and spoke Italian with each other.
 They were given some (3 or 4) papers in Italian and told they needed to sign them to go to camp.The group asked for a translator, but the police said this wasn’t needed because the papers were ‘not anything against you’.
 The intention to seek asylum was again expressed by all 5 members of the group.

 Other officers performed body-searches and confiscated their phones, which had dead batteries.
 After the search they asked for their phones back and the officers said they will give them back in camp (which never happened).
 They asked if they can contact their friends or family but this request was denied.

-After signing the papers, A.’’s group was put into a room and given some cookies and juice.
+After signing the papers, the group were put into a room and given some cookies and juice.
 2-3 hours later they were loaded into a van by 2 different police officers and then told they would be transferred to a camp.
 Before leaving the station they were handcuffed, police used ‘humiliating language’ and slapped them on the back on their heads.
 The two minors were beaten with police batons and started crying.
 They were roughly loaded into a white van with grills over the windows.
 ‘From the inside you couldn’t see outside’ and there was no fresh air.
 When they asked where they were heading the police officer told them to ‘shut up’.

 After 2-3 hours drive they were unloaded from the van in a hilly area.
 The officers hit them with the batons and gave them until the count of 5 to run.
 The minors were badly hurt ‘crying and screaming from pain’.

-They ran to the other side, about one kilometer from this location where they saw a van they didn’t recognize as a police van.
+They ran to the other side, about one kilometre from this location, where they saw a van they didn’t recognize as a police van.
 When they came closer 3 shots were fired from nearby the vehicle and 2 Slovenian officers in light blue uniforms told them to stop and come to them.
 They were searched and handcuffed.
 Police hit them with batons and shouted at them to get into the van.
 There was no direct observed interaction between Italian and Slovenian police.

 After a 15-20 minute drive, they arrived at an old building that didn’t look like a police station, but there were officers present, wearing light-navy uniforms with Slovenian flags and some emblem on them.
 Slovenian police took fingerprints and gave each of them 3 papers to sign.
 An Urdu translator was present but didn’t answer any of their questions, and didn’t tell them what the papers were.
 He only told them to stay silent and sign the papers.
 They expressed intention to seek asylum several times but each time the police and the translator ignored them.
 One officer told them they had no right to asylum and that they would be deported to Croatia.
 After that the group of 5 were placed in a locked room without windows or toilets where they spent the night.
 They weren’t provided food or allowed to use the toilet.
 Some people were asking to use the toilet but the police laughed at them.
 They asked what would happen to them, and were not given a response.
 In the room they saw other people of different nationalities.
-A. doesn’t know exactly how long he spent in the building, they arrived and were detained till the following morning (16th July 2020), up to approximately 05:00 or 06:00.
+The respondent doesn’t know exactly how long he spent in the building, they arrived and were detained till the following morning (16th July 2020), up to approximately 06:00.

 At around 06:00, they were driven to the Croatian border to a large building described as ‘concrete barracks’.
 More Slovenian and Croatian police officers were present.
 Slovenian police unloaded them from the van and beat one by one with black police batons.
 After that they were brought to the Croatian side where Slovenian and Croatian officers spoke and exchanged paperwork.
-A. didn’t understand what they were saying.
+The respondent didn’t understand what they were saying.

 The group of 5 were received by officers wearing dark blue t-shirts with emblems and trousers and heavy black boots.
 They had the group lie on the ground and handcuffed their hands behind their backs with zip-ties causing them a lot of pain.
 There were 30-35 other migrants handcuffed and lying down on the ground on the Croatian side.
 Police didn’t ask them any questions and they were too afraid to say anything.
 They were only warned that if they have something on them they should give it to the police, otherwise they will ‘find it, l beat them badly and kill them’.

-While they were being searched some other police officers were standing on the side watching.
+While they were being searched some other officers were standing on the side watching.
 During the search they were kicked and hit with batons.
-They spent around 1 and a half hours in the barracks, since there were already more than 30 people there when his group arrived and the police were waiting for back-up.
+They spent around 1 and a half hours in the barracks, since there were already more than 30 people there when his group arrived and the officers were waiting for back-up.

 2 police vans arrived with 10-12 officers.
 Some of them were not regular forces and instead wore black clothes, heavy black boots and balaclavas.
 They started beating them one by one as they lied on the ground.
 They had black police batons wrapped with barbed wire wrapped around, they hit them with those and kicked them on the back with heavy boots.

 After the beating they started putting all of the people from the barracks into the vans.
-A. was loaded into one vehicle with 9 other people, 4 from his original group and 5 more from the building.
+The respondent was loaded into one vehicle with 9 other people, 4 from his original group and 5 more from the building.
 They couldn’t breathe properly due to insufficient ventilation and some people were sick and throwing up, but the police didn’t stop.
 The ride lasted 4-5 hours.

 When they arrived at their destination there were 3-5 police officers present already and they also saw a small Croatian checkpoint with an officer watching.
 There were also other migrants present at the site.